 The Statement of Accounts has been prepared on a "going concern" basis.
-The concept of a going concern assumes that an authority's functions and services will continue in operational existence for the foreseeable future and that it is able to do so within the current and anticipated resources available.
-It therefore naturally follows that the Council expects to realise its assets and settle its obligations in the normal course of business.
+The concept of a going concern assumes that an authority's functions and services will continue in operational existence for the foreseeable future.
 The provisions in the Code in respect of going concern reporting requirements reflect the economic and statutory environment in which local authorities operate.
 These provisions confirm that, as authorities cannot be created or dissolved without statutory prescription, they must prepare their financial statements on a going concern basis of accounting.
-In carrying out its assessment that this basis is appropriate for the going concern period to 31 March 2025, management of the Council have undertaken forecasting of both income and expenditure, the expected impact on reserves, and cashflow forecasting.
+In carrying out its assessment that this basis is appropriate management of the Council have undertaken forecasting of both income and expenditure, the expected impact on reserves, and cashflow forecasting.

 Local Authorities carry out functions essential to the local community and are themselves revenue-raising bodies (with limits on their revenue-raising powers arising only at the discretion of central government).
 If an authority were in financial difficulty, the prospects are thus that alternative arrangements might be made by central government either for the continuation of the services it provides or for assistance with the recovery of a deficit over more than one financial year.
 As a result of this, it would not therefore be appropriate for local authority financial statements to be provided on anything other than a going concern basis.
-Accounts drawn up under the Code therefore assume that a local authority's services will continue to operate for the foreseeable future.